Double Outlet Right Ventricle Surgery for Children

 Risks will vary based on the kind of DORV present, other heart defects present, the

-type of surgery, and the overall health of the child.
-Ask your child’s healthcare
+type of surgery, and your child's overall health.
+Ask your child’s healthcare provider

 How can I help my child get ready for double outlet right ventricle surgery?

-Ask your child’s healthcare provider whether your child needs to stop taking any medicine
+Ask your child’s provider if your child needs to stop taking any medicine beforehand.

-beforehand.
-Also ask your child’s healthcare provider if there are other ways you
+Also ask the provider if there are other ways you need to prepare.

-Your child’s healthcare provider may want some extra tests before the surgery.
-These
+Your child may need to have some extra tests before the procedure.
+These might include:

-- Echocardiogram, to look at heart anatomy and blood flow through the heart
+Echocardiogram.
+This is done to see the heart anatomy and blood flow through the heart.

-- Cardiac catheterization, to learn more about the pressures in the chambers of the
+Heart catheterization.
+This helps to learn more about the pressures in the chambers of the heart and the

 What happens during double outlet right ventricle surgery for a child?